Skip to content

 SQL policy is an extension framework for enforcing request-scoped SQL read controls.
 It is useful when an API request should only access rows or tables within the caller's business scope, such as a tenant, market, region, or store list.

 The open-source agent provides the framework boundary and runtime hook points.
 It does not ship a concrete policy engine.
-Deployments that need enforcement should provide their own plugin package.
+Deployments that need enforcement should provide their own SQL policy package.

 Framework Boundary